Most Haunted Hotels in the World

 A rich history sets the ghostly tone at this hotel, which started life as a grand ballroom in 1817.
 Once host to legendary balls, this room is the hotel’s centerpiece, and many guests claim to have heard the rustling skirts of a ghost dancer from days of yore.
 The property was also a convent and orphanage run by free women of color.
 A yellow fever epidemic took the lives of many inhabitants whose spirits live on — keep an eye out for a little girl chasing a ball down the halls of the sixth floor.
 You might also encounter the ghosts of a young man who kisses women who catch his fancy and a confederate soldier wielding a weapon.
 This French Quarter treasure is often included on city ghost tours, but staying here is essential for those seeking to get up-close-and-personal with paranormal New Orleans.

-2Castello Della Castelluccia
+2. Castello Della Castelluccia

-Via Carlo Cavina, 40 (Via del Casale della Castelluccia)
+Via Carlo Cavina, 40 (Via del Casale della Castelluccia), (RM) 00123 Rome, Italy

 Emperor Nero is famed for playing the fiddle while ancient Rome burned.
 These days, he spends his time in an equally spooky fashion: wandering restlessly from his tomb to the nearby Castello Della Castelluccia, seeking a peaceful place to sleep.
 Creepier still, he’s not alone.
 At this 10th-century aristocrat’s castle in the Lazio countryside outside Rome, he shares the local spirit world with an alchemist who was killed when struck by lightning in the tower in the 1600s.
 Guests have also seen apparitions of horses sold by one of the castle’s noblemen to pay off a gambling debt.
 Sent to a foreign land, they soon died, and their ghosts returned to Italy, where they gallop across the grounds at night.

-Hotel Features: Restaurant, Spa, Swimming pool, Meeting room, Free Wi-Fi
+Hotel Features: Restaurant, Swimming pool, Meeting room

 3. Château de Brissac

-Rue Louis Moron (D55)
+Rue Louis Moron (D55), 49320 Brissac, France

 Château de Brissac looks like an idyllic fairytale destination, with a handful of lavish bedrooms that gaze over a peaceful park setting.
 But the undercurrent is more poisoned apple than happily ever after.
 The castle dates back to the 11th century, and a few hundred years later it experienced an incident that anchors it among the most haunted properties in the world.
 Legends vary, but it’s known for certain that the owner found his wife Charlotte with her young lover and brutally killed them both.
 He went mad and lost the castle, but Charlotte’s ghost remained.
 She is known as The Green Lady for the gown she wears during her wanderings, and guests have encountered her often over the years — moaning in the morning hours and wailing as she tries to remove a sword from her chest.

-Hotel Features: Complimentary breakfast, Meeting room, Free Wi-Fi
+Hotel Features: Complimentary breakfast, Meeting room

-Alnwick, Northumberland, NE66 5NJ, U.K.
+Chillingham, Alnwick, Northumberland, NE66 5NJ, U.K.